xebia/pwa-workshop/README.md

 ## Step 3: Add runtime caching to API calls
+Although the app is installable and will load while offline it won't show news while offline.
+Instead it will show `Network error while loading news`.
+Browser caching would work for this usecase, but we want control over the cache on the client.
+For example we want to be able to use a `stale while revalidate` caching strategy in the next exercise.
+Therefore we are going to leverage runtime caching in our workbox serviceworker.

+1. Add this code to `sw.js`
+    ```js
+    workbox.routing.registerRoute(
+      '/news',
+      workbox.strategies.networkFirst()
+    );
+    ```
+2. Check the chrome devtools console to verify that workbox is responding to `/news`.
+3. Check the chrome devtools network tab to verify `/news` is fetched by the service worker.
+4. Open the cache section of the `application` tab of the chrome devtools.
+Find the `precache` and the `runtime` cache.
+Find the news data in the runtime cache.
+5. Try loading the web app while offline.
+It should show the previously fetched news!

 ## Bonus Step 4: Stale while revalidate for slow networks
 If you completed the previous exercises your app works great while offline and online.
 However, when your network is